 To file a claim, you must call the service line to get authorization first.
 All repairs must be done by an ASE-certified technician or repair facility and will be reimbursed after a 30-day waiting period.

-One notable drawback is that Liberty Bell Auto Protect doesn’t offer plans in Alaska, Iowa, Missouri, Nevada, New Jersey, and Washington.
+One notable drawback is that Liberty Bell Auto Protect doesn’t offer plans in California.

 What Is an Extended Car Warranty?